 The Company is subject to various lawsuits, governmental inspections, administrative proceedings, audits, and claims arising in the ordinary course of business.
 Some of these lawsuits purport to be class actions and/or seek substantial damages.
 The Company is required to record an accrual for litigation loss contingencies that are both probable and reasonably estimable.
 Legal fees and expenses associated with the defense of the Company's litigation are expensed as such fees and expenses are incurred.
 In the opinion of management, these matters are adequately covered by insurance or, if not so covered, are without merit or are of such a nature or involve amounts that would not have a material adverse impact on the Company's business or consolidated financial statements.
-Management regularly assesses the Company is insurance deductibles, analyzes litigation information with the Company is currently a party will ultimately have a material adverse impact on the Company does not presently believe that any of the legal proceedings to which the Company is currently a party will not incur material adverse impact on the Company, there can be no assurance that the Company will prevail in all the proceedings the Company is party to, or that the Company will not incur material losses from them.
+Management regularly assesses the Company's insurance deductibles, analyzes litigation information with the Company's attorneys and evaluates its loss experience in connection with pending legal proceedings.
+While the Company does not presently believe that any of the legal proceedings to which the Company is currently a party will ultimately have a material adverse impact on the Company, there can be no assurance that the Company will prevail in all the proceedings the Company is party to, or that the Company will not incur material losses from them.